ActivityWatch/docs/src/features/filtering-data.rst

 For the ones who believe they can adequately protect their data, they should be offered the option to disable the filter.

+While we figure out how to best implement this feature, here are some options:

-Currently, the only way to do this is by manually `pausing logging <./pausing-logging.html>`_.
+ - Manually `pausing logging <./pausing-logging.html>`_.
+ - Redacting sensitive events from the database using the ``redact_events.py`` example in :gh-aw:`aw-client`.